Home / Career Advice / Compensation / How to Negotiate Your Salary

 8. Put it all on paper

-Once you’ve come to agreeable terms, get it all in writing before officially accepting the job.
-This includes salary and any other terms you discussed, like moving expenses, bonuses, time off, and other perks.
+Once you’ve agreed to the terms, get everything in writing before officially accepting the job.
+This includes salary and any other terms you discussed, such as moving expenses, bonuses, time off, and other perks.

 Need help putting your salary negotiation in writing?
 Check out these tips for how to negotiate a job offer.